Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Most long-distance hikers won’t be out in winter on typical trails, but for those who like to go thru-hike in those icy conditions, you want to choose a more reliable and warm tent.

-These are typically going to be double-wall, with the inner being another layer of fabric and less no-see-um mesh to help conserve all the heat radiated out from the body for those long cold nights.
+These will typically be double-wall, with the inner being another layer of fabric and less no-see-um mesh to help conserve all the heat radiated out from the body for those long, cold nights.

 Final Thoughts on Double Wall vs Single Walls for Thru-Hiking

 Experienced hikers want to save as much weight as possible.
-In this case, modern tents like the Zpacks Duplex are going to be your best bet to minimize your packed weight and space savings, we have our best tents over on this page consistently being updated to get you the perfect tent.
+In this case, modern tents like the Zpacks Duplex will be your best bet to minimize your packed weight and space savings, as well as give you large vestibule space for outer gear storage.

-If you don’t mind carrying a little additional weight on your back or for those heavy winds, wetter days, or if it is supposed to be raining consistently where you hike, then the double-wall might work out just fine for you.
+If you don’t mind carrying a little additional weight on your back or for those heavy winds, wetter days, or if it is supposed to rain consistently where you hike, then the double wall might work out fine for you.

 It’s important to think about the expected weather along with how many miles of hiking per day you will be doing.
-These will influence what kind of shelter will keep both yourself and any gear dry from the rain.
+These will influence what kind of shelter will keep you and any gear dry from the rain.